KSanders7070/Understanding_CRC_GeoJsons/Understanding_CRC_GeoJsons.md

 In this document, we will cover LineString (including MultiLineString), Symbol (Point), and Text (Point) features, how CRC makes use of this data, and common issues or non-standard situations that may present themselves.

-- CRC is capable of rendering polygon features for "Tower-CAB" windows but that will not be covered here.
+- CRC is capable of rendering polygon features for "Tower-CAB" windows but that will not be covered here, yet.

 ## GeoJson Feature Types & Associated Keys/Values